Presentiment of disaster

 and the sense of mystery.
 Eroticism and mysticism of Expressionism are frightening,

-exasperating and exposing: inhumanly broken hands and feet,
+exasperating and exposing: inhumanly twisted hands and feet,

 the world disassembled into the simplest pieces,